CHTC/chtc-website-source/conda-installation.md

 which only lists packages that you installed manually, and **does not pin their versions unless you yourself pinned them during installation**.
-In general, exact environment specifications are not guaranteed to be transfer between platforms (e.g., between Windows and CentOS).
+In general, exact environment specifications are not guaranteed to be transfer between platforms (e.g., between Windows and Linux).
 We recommend using the strictest possible pinning available to you.

 To create an environment from an `environment.yml` file, run